-At Lenovo, risk is defined as a potential action, event or circumstance that could impact the Company's ability, favorably or unfavorably, to meet its business strategies and objectives.
-Risk is an inherent part of doing business and must be understood and managed properly for the Company's sustained business success.
+At Lenovo, risk is defined as a potential action, event or circumstance that could impact the Group's ability, favorably or unfavorably, to meet its business strategies and objectives.
+Risk is an inherent part of doing business and must be understood and managed properly for the Group's sustained business success.

 In line with the commitment to deliver sustainable business value, Lenovo adopts a comprehensive risk management and internal control framework to proactively manage risks, based on the "Three Lines of Defense" model.
-This framework is governed by Lenovo's Board of Directors with support from the Audit Committee to monitor key business risks and the design and operating effectiveness of the Company's risk management and internal controls systems to manage these risks.
+This framework is governed by the Board with support from the Audit Committee to monitor key business risks and the design and operating effectiveness of the Group's risk management and internal controls systems to manage these risks.